juxor/afaq/markdown/secJ5.md

 reason there are not more producer co-operatives is structural:

 > _"A worker-managed firm lacks an expansionary dynamic.
-When a capitalist enterprise is successful, the owner can increase her profits by reproducing her organisation on a larger scale.
-She lacks neither the means nor the motivation to expand.
+When a capitalist
+> enterprise is successful, the owner can increase her profits by reproducing
+> her organisation on a larger scale.
+She lacks neither the means nor the
+> motivation to expand.
 Not so with a worker-managed firm.
-Even if the workers have the means, they lack the incentive, because enterprise growth would bring in new workers with whom the increased proceeds would have to be shared.
-Co- operatives, even when prosperous, do not spontaneously grow.
-But if this is so, then each new co-operative venture (in a capitalist society) requires a new wealthy radical or a new group of affluent radical workers willing to experiment.
-Because such people doubtless are in short supply, it follows that the absence of a large and growing co-operative movement proves nothing about the viability of worker self-management, nor about the preferences of workers."_ [**Against Capitalism**, p.
+Even if the workers
+> have the means, they lack the incentive, because enterprise growth would
+> bring in new workers with whom the increased proceeds would have to be
+> shared.
+Co-operatives, even when prosperous, do not spontaneously grow.
+But
+> if this is so, then each new co-operative venture (in a capitalist society)
+> requires a new wealthy radical or a new group of affluent radical workers
+> willing to experiment.
+Because such people doubtless are in short supply, it
+> follows that the absence of a large and growing co-operative movement proves
+> nothing about the viability of worker self-management, nor about the
+> preferences of workers."_ [ **Against Capitalism** , p.
 239]

 This means that in, say, a mutualist economy there would be more firms of a smaller size supplying a given market compared to capitalism.
 So a free